PaoloMissier/CSC8101-assignment-students-2019-20/docs/README.md

   ("f", "d", "friend")
 ], ["src", "dst", "relationship"])
 ```
-a GraphFrame representation of this graph is obtained simply as;
+a GraphFrame representation of this graph is obtained simply as:
 ```
 from graphframes import *
 g = GraphFrame(vertices, edges)